scott-knight/linux-on-windows-11/customize-linux.md

 ## Copy .zsh_functions

-Replace the contents of `.zsh_functions` with the following:
+Using VIM, replace the contents of `.zsh_functions` with the following:

 ```zsh
 #! /bin/zsh